bseltz-cohesity/scripts/doc/Connecting-to-Cohesity.md

 * Username/Password authentication - only supported for direct cluster connection (and support channel)
 * API Key authentication - supported for all endpoints

+In all cases, a user must be registered (granted a role) on the cluster or in Helios/MCM.
+The user can be a local or Active Directory user. `SSO users are currently not supported for use with scripts`.

 ## Direct Cluster Connection

 When connecting directly to a cluster, you must have a user that is registered under Access Management (granted a role) in the cluster.
 This can be a local user or an Active Directory user. `SSO users are not currently supported`.